-The themes for 2020 are Education for sustainable development, Digitalisation and e-learning, Assessment, examination and evaluation, The importance of the physical learning environment and Wide participation and increased student retention.
+The themes for 2022 are Education for sustainable development, Digitalisation and e-learning, Assessment, examination and evaluation, The importance of the physical learning environment and Wide participation and increased student retention.
+Applications to Punktum are encouraged to relate to these themes.

 Education for sustainable development